markeissler/homebrew-tmux-19a1/README.md

+## Tap Deprecation Notice
+This custom version of Tmux is no longer needed.
+Its primary function was to implement support for format specifiers nested inside of command format specifiers.
+This functionality is supported by Tmux 2.0+ when using long format specifiers.

 # Tmux 1.9a1 Homebrew Tap

 This tap has been created to specifically install Tmux 1.9a1, which is a patched version of Tmux 1.9a (stable).
 The modifications add support for parsing of nested format specifiers within command format specifiers.
 This let's you do things like include the following in a status bar segment: